 The surgery will be performed under general anaesthetic.
-In simple terms, the surgical technique is as follows:
+Here is a summary of how I perform the surgery:

-I will take hamstring tendon from your leg through an approx. 5cm incision near your knee.
-Through the same small incision, I will drill a hole in the tibia bone, and also the femur bone.
+I will take the hamstring tendon from your leg through approximately a 5cm incision near your knee.
+Through this same small incision, I will drill a hole in the tibia bone, and the femur bone.
 Through the hole, I will fix the hamstring to replace (or reconstruct the ACL).
 I will plan to use the ‘Artherx Tightrope RT’ device on the femoral side, and a ‘Biocomposite’ or ‘PEEK’ screw on the tibia to fix the hamstring graft.
 This will result in improved stability for your knee.
 The operation will take about 1.5-2 hours.

 I will also treat other problems (for example meniscal or cartilage problems).
 Rarely, significant problems may be identified that might require treatment another time.
 At the time of surgery, I might find cartilage damage or arthritis.
 Previous trauma to the knee can lead to the development of arthritis.
 I will treat these as best as possible, but you may have long term discomfort due to this pre-existing damage.
-As a result, you may continue to have some pain with the knee due to this.
 The purpose of this operation is to provide stability to the knee so that you can undertake activities feeling safe and stable.

-You will have 3 other skin incisions (or sometimes more) to put the arthroscope into the knee and instruments.
-The technique will be ‘key-hole’.
+You will also have three other skin incisions (or sometimes more) to put the arthroscope into the knee and instruments.
+The technique will be ‘key-hole.’